-EC{DOAS}= Energy credits achieved for H06
+EC{DOAS}= Energy credits achieved for H05 H06

-EC{base}= H06 base energy credits in Section C406.2
+EC{BASE} = H05 H06 base energy credits in Section C406.2

-FLOOR{CAV}= Fraction of whole project gross conditioned fl oor area not required to have variable speed or multi-speed fan airflow control in accordance with Section C403.8.6.
+FLOOR{CAV}= Fraction of whole project gross conditioned floor area not required to have variable speed or multi-speed fan airflow control in accordance with Section C403.8.6.
 ERE{adj}= The energy recovery adjustment from Table C406.2.2.5 based on the lower of actual cooling or heating enthalpy recovery ratio or sensible energy recovery ratio where required for the climate zone.
 Where recovery ratios vary, use a weighted average by supply airflow.

-TABLE C406.2.2.5 DOAS Energy Recovery Adjustments
+TABLE C406.2.2.5DOAS Energy Recovery Adjustments

-ERE {adj} based on lower of actual heating energy recovery effectiveness where r
+ERE {adj} based on lower of actual heating or energy recovery effectiveness where red 0

-Cooling ERR is ≥ Heating enthalpy recovery ratio or sensible energy recovery ratio is ≥ Energy Recovery Effectiveness Adjustment (ERE {adj})
+Cooling ERR is ≧at least Heating enthalpy recovery ratio or sensible energy recovery ratio is ≥at least Energy Recovery Effectiveness Adjustment (ERE {adj})

 65% 65% 1.00

 60% 60% 0.67

 55% 55% ^a 0.33

-50% 50%a 0.25
+50% 50% ^a 0.25

 a.
-In climate zones where heating recovery is required for this measure, for dwelling units a heating recovery effectiveness below 60 percent is not allowed.
+In climate zones where heating recovery is required in Section C403for this measure, for dwelling units a heating recovery effectiveness below 60 percent is not allowed.